zacharee/SamloaderKotlin/README.md

 Samsung Firmware Downloader uses Jetpack Compose, JetBrains Compose for Desktop, and Kotlin Multiplatform to create a shared codebase for all supported platforms.

 # Download
-Currently, binaries are available for Windows, Linux, and Android.
-JetBrains Compose and Kotlin Multiplatform can only compile for the platform they're currently running on, and I don't have a Mac.
+Binaries are available for 64-bit versions Windows, Linux, macOS, and Android.
+JetBrains Compose can't currently build for 32-bit operating systems.

 Check out the [Releases](https://github.com/zacharee/SamloaderKotlin/releases) page for the downloads.